Skip to Content

 Import Grouping

-Import Rewrite Header rule “SecureAccessRWHeaderBIConnect”
+Importing the Rewrite Header rule “SecureAccessRWHeaderBIConnect”

-ADC Settings > Rewrite Management > Rewrite Header Rules, from here we usually flag “View Template Rewrite Rules”, we look for “SecureAccessRWHeaderBIConnect” and copy with the appropriate button:
+To import the Rewrite rule instead, go to ADC Settings > Rewrite Management > Rewrite Header Rules, enable “View Template Rewrite Rules”, search for “SecureAccessRWHeaderBIConnect” and copy it using the dedicated button.

-Starting the Modules for Browser Isolation.
+Starting the Browser Isolation Modules

 • R00_BrowserBridge